AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Looping_Code/README.md

     final-expression
 }
 ```
-This works in a very similar way to the `for` loop, except that the initializer variable is set before the loop, and the final-expression is included inside the loop after the code to run, ratheer than these two items being included inside the parentheses.
+This works in a very similar way to the `for` loop, except that the initializer variable is set before the loop, and the final-expression is included inside the loop after the code to run, rather than these two items being included inside the parentheses.
 The condition is included inside the parentheses, which are preceded by the `while` keyword rather than `for`.

 The same three items are still present, and they are still defined in the same order as they are in the `for` loop.
 This makes sense, as you still have to have an initializer defined before you can check whether it has reached the point where the condition is no longer true; the final-expression is then run after the code inside the loop has run (an iteration has been completed), which will only happen if the condition is still true.